Rio Grande Water Fund: Catching Our Stride

 A Year of Explosive Growth

 Launched in 2014, the Water Fund is designed to restore 600,000 acres of at-risk forests over 20 years.
-One of the priorities is the San Juan-Chama headwaters, where much of Albuquerque’s water originates Snow accumulates in forests around the headwaters, and the snowmelt becomes water in streams in spring and summer.
+One of the priorities is the San Juan-Chama headwaters, where much of Albuquerque’s water originates.
+In winter, snow accumulates in forests near the headwaters, and in spring and summer, snowmelt flows into streams as freshwater.
 The Rio Grande is a “natural pipeline” delivering water to people.

 “This is a smart investment”, says Katherine Yuhas, water resources manager for the Water Authority.
 “We recognize the need to protect our water sources in the face of climate change.
 If the headwater forests are healthy, our water will be more reliable.”